-Group life insurance provides a payout if an employee dies while being employed, whereas critical illness provides a payout in case an employee suffers from a serious illness, as set out in the policy.
+Death in service provides a payout if an employee dies while being employed, whereas critical illness provides a payout in case an employee suffers from a serious illness, as set out in the policy.
 Income protection, on the other hand, pays out in the form of a salary replacement in case an employee is unable to work due to illness.

 People discussed the benefits of these policies and pointed out that many younger employees might not be excited about them.
 That’s when Sam explained how yulife changes this: every policy comes with the yulife app, which rewards employees for healthy activities, such as walking and meditating, with air miles and gift cards from brands like ASOS and Amazon.
 By that, companies make sure their employees are supported with their wellbeing, they receive amazing rewards, but they also get the core benefits they are looking for.